-- a Create the calendar-like agenda (see Section 8.3.1 [Weekly/Daily agenda], page 47). - t / T Create a list of all TODO items (see Section 8.3.2 [Global TODO list], page 48). - m / M Create a list of headlines matching a TAGS expression (see Section 8.3.3 [Matching headline tags], page 49). - Create the timeline view for the current buffer (see Section 8.3.4 [Timeline], page 49). - # / !
-Create a list of stuck projects (see Section 8.3.5 [Stuck projects], page 50). - 1 Restrict an agenda command to the current buffer.
-After pressing 1, you still need to press the character selecting the command. - O If there is an active region, restrict the following agenda command to the region.
+- a Create the calendar-like agenda (see Section 10.3.1 [Weekly/Daily agenda], page 56). - t / T Create a list of all TODO items (see Section 10.3.2 [Global TODO list], page 57). - m / M Create a list of headlines matching a TAGS expression (see Section 10.3.3 [Matching tags and properties], page 58). - L Create the timeline view for the current buffer (see Section 10.3.4 [Timeline], page 58). - # / !
+Create a list of stuck projects (see Section 10.3.5 [Stuck projects], page 59). - 1 Restrict an agenda command to the current buffer.
+After pressing 1, you still need to press the character selecting the command. - If there is an active region, restrict the following agenda command to the region.
 Otherwise, restrict it to the current subtree.
 After pressing 0, you still need to press the character selecting the command.

 You can also define custom commands that will be accessible through the dispatcher, just like the default commands.
 This includes the possibility to create extended agenda buffers that contain several blocks together, for example the weekly agenda, the global TODO list and a number of special tags matches.
-See Section 8.6 [Custom agenda views], page 55.
+See Section 10.6 [Custom agenda views], page 64.

-8.3 The built-in agenda views
+10.3 The built-in agenda views